patniharshit/Disaster-Location-Mapping-And-Warning-System/README.md

 # Disaster-Location-Mapping-And-Warning-System

+Project proposal for Microsoft's Code Fun Do Plus Plus 2018

 ## Objective

 The objective of our project is to build a location tagged early warning system for disasters by analysing the posts on social media sites like Twitter.